 “Years ago I made a family shopping list custom to our family,” says reader Julie Herrera-Lemler from Rochester, Minnesota.
 “As we need things, we put a check in the checkbox.
 This helps with multiple trips to the store.
 It also helps whoever is shopping, as I have the brand name next to the item along with the size so there’s no extra spending on wrong brands or sizes.”

 Build an inventory

-At least once a month, go through your freezer and pantry to take stock of what you have and what you don’t need to buy.
+At least once a month, go through your freezer and pantry to take stock of what you have and what you don’t need to buy (that’s called a reverse grocery list).
 When you’re at the store, you won’t impulse-buy an item you already have, and you won’t be wondering about what else you might need.

 Buy things in bulk

 This doesn’t just apply to toilet paper.
 Buying pricey foods like meat in bigger quantities can dramatically cut costs down the road.
 Ordering from a meat supplier is a great way to save, but be aware that to get deals, you might have to order up to 40 pounds of chicken breasts or beef at once.
 If you don’t have a big chest freezer to store it in, split the order with a friend.